MrPowerScripts/MrPowerScripts.com/power-up.md

 ### Power Up with MrPowerScripts

-As a parter of the Amazon affiliate program, you may see links to products available through Amazon around my site.
-By purchasing products through those links you help support me an the site.
-Such as the links with a search box below, for example.
+You may see links to products available through Amazon around my site.
+As a parter of the Amazon affiliate program, clicking those links and purchasing any porudcts from Amazon will help support me and this site.
+Such as any of the links or search box, for example.

 <script type="text/javascript">
 amzn_assoc_placement = "adunit0";